msalvimjr/webpage-dcc/content/awards/_index.md

   </br>

-- **Recipient of 9th Google Latin America Research Awards, with the PhD. student Gabriel Henrique Nunes, 2022** [Gabriel Henrique Nunes](https://nunesgh.com/en/) is a PhD. student is in co-tulle between UFMG, under my supervision, and Macquarie University, under supervision of Prof. Annabelle McIver.
+- **Recipient of the 9th Google Latin America Research Awards, with the Ph.D. student Gabriel Henrique Nunes, 2022.**
+  [Gabriel Henrique Nunes](https://nunesgh.com/en/) is a Ph.D. student in co-tulle between UFMG, under my supervision, and Macquarie University, under the supervision of Prof. Annabelle McIver.
 The [9th Google Latin America Research Awards (2022)](https://blog.google/intl/pt-br/novidades/iniciativas/conheca-os-vencedores-do-premio-lara-2021-o-programa-de-bolsas-de-pesquisa-do-google/) refers to the project  *“A QIF-Based Robust and Explainable Framework for Assessing Privacy Risks of Large Data Releases”*.

   </br>